tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # ENGLISH AS AN ADDITIONAL LANGUAGE

-Where English is not the first language of an employee, contractor or other person affected by our work activities, ARK Co-Living Ltd recognises the risk that lack of understanding could be a contributing factor in an accident or incident.
+Where English is not the first language of an employee, contractor or other person affected by our work activities, GOP Co-Living Ltd recognises the risk that lack of understanding could be a contributing factor in an accident or incident.

 ## Management Controls